zya226/Machine-learning-programming/README.md

-Solutions to programming exercises with Octave for Stanford's machine learning class.
+Solutions to programming exercises for Stanford's machine learning class.